Simplifying Preference Elicitation in Local Energy Markets: Combinatorial Clock Exchange: Proposed LEM framework: A multi-product combinatorial exchange

 \subsection{Duality gap for non-concave prosumers}

-Authors in~\cite{udell2016bounding,hreisson2021folkman} analyzed the duality gap in optimization problems involving a sum of non-convex\footnote{\textit{Since minimizing a convex function is equivalent to maximizing a concave function, the results directly apply to our setting.}} functions subject to linear equality and inequality constraints, deriving from the Shapley-Folkman-Starr theorem~\cite{starr1969quasi}.
-The key idea is to bound the non-convexity of the sum of functions by the non-convexity of one of the functions, thereby bounding the duality gap.
+Authors in~\cite{udell2016bounding,hreisson2021folkman} analyzed the duality gap in optimization problems involving a sum of non-concave functions subject to linear equality and inequality constraints, deriving from the Shapley-Folkman-Starr theorem~\cite{starr1969quasi}.
+The key idea is to bound the non-concavity of the sum of functions by that of one of the functions, thereby bounding the duality gap.
 We now introduce a few useful definitions.